 A couple of years ago at the peak of Instagram, I was doing sponsored posts regularly for major brands, hotels, and tourism boards through my account @vagablonde_laura.
 Then one day my Instagram account was hacked and deleted and the sponsored gigs stopped overnight.
 Literally.

 It was pretty devastating to me at the time especially since it took years for me to build that audience but it eventually led me to invest more time into other projects (like this blog) that I see as more of a long-term goal.

 With changing algorithms, updates, Facebook’s push for paid advertisement, and newly implemented privacy laws I see an overall drop in engagement on platforms like Instagram.
 And let’s be real, engagement is the biggest metric on how companies measure their return on investment on sponsored posts.

 Occasionally I will get emails asking if my images are up for sale.
-Receiving those emails are the best because you don’t have to do much work to make money (unless you need to put together a lot of samples before the client picks which images they like or you need to keep making edits – in which case price yourself accordingly).
+Receiving those emails is the best because you don’t have to do much work to make money (unless you need to put together a lot of samples before the client picks which images they like or you need to keep making edits – in which case price yourself accordingly).